cmf-team/macro-time-series-2022/README_Team_2.md

 After detrending the data, our team has prepared the table analogous to table (3.b) from the article in question.

-Contributors to this task: Osipov Alexey
+Contributors to this task: Osipov Alexey, Titov Egor, Medvedev Vsevolod

 ## Cross Correlation for Different Filters
 See `Macro_Filtered_Cross_Corr_Team_2.ipynb` for solution.

 Several filters mentioned in the article in question were applied to gatherd data.
 Stationarity analysis with Dickey-fuller test was conducted.

-Contributors to this task: Dorofeeva Anastasia, Kaplun Ivan
+Contributors to this task: Dorofeeva Anastasia, Kaplun Ivan, Titov Egor